John McLean: Societies

 During the 1820s, McLean was a member of the prestigious Columbian Institute for the Promotion of Arts and Sciences, who counted among their members former presidents Andrew Jackson and John Quincy Adams and many prominent men of the day, including well-known representatives of the military, government service, medical and other professions.

 Death and legacy

 McLean became the last surviving member of the Monroe and Quincy Adams Cabinets.
 He died in Cincinnati, Ohio, and was buried in Spring Grove Cemetery there.
-Also interred there is Stanley Matthews, another associate justice. as well as chief justice Salmon P. Chase.
+Also interred there is Stanley Matthews, another associate justice, as well as chief justice Salmon P. Chase.

 During the American Civil War, Camp John McLean, a Union Army training camp in Cincinnati, was named in his honor.
-His son (and Cincinnati native), Nathaniel C. McLean (1815–1905), was a Union general in the American Civil War.
-His daughter Evelyn McLean married Joseph Pannell Taylor, brother of U.S. President Zachary Taylor.
+McLean's daughter Evelyn McLean married Joseph Pannell Taylor, brother of U.S. President Zachary Taylor and uncle of Jefferson Davis by marriage.
+His son, Nathaniel C. McLean (1815–1905), a Cincinnati native, was a Union general in the American Civil War.
+Nathaniel's daughter Evelyn was the wife of army general Charles H. Whipple.